-At Text Wizard, we style headlines in what’s known as sentence case (example above).
+At Text Wizard Copywriting, I style headlines in what’s known as sentence case (example above).
 It’s simple and clean.

 Another popular style is called title case.
-We’re not fans of title case because it’s difficult to apply consistently.
+I’m not a fan of title case because it’s difficult to apply consistently.
 There are too many variations.

-To help you choose your own title style, here’s our run-down of titling styles including several variations of title case.
-Our wildly tortuous example headline has enough twists to illustrate the variations.
+To help you choose your own title style, here’s my run-down of titling styles including several variations of title case.
+My wildly tortuous example headline has enough twists to illustrate the variations.

 Title punctuation follows the normal rules, apart from one: titles don’t end with a full stop.
 But that, too, is just a convention.
 You can use a stop if you want.

 Only first word, proper nouns, and other habitually capitalised words have initial caps.

 Well-known rapper, No-Z Parker, to speak to his A-list girlfriend between now and a day to come, but calls next year’s tour off